Italy visa refusal 2026: reasons, appeal, court — a real success story

 328 days waiting — moved to Germany

-Waited for LA almost a year.
-During that time applied for and received the German Chancenkarte in 8 weeks, on the exact day.
-Collected the passport from the Italian consulate.
+Waited for LA for almost a year.
+During that time applied for and received the German Chancenkarte in 8 weeks, exactly on time.
+Picked up the passport from the Italian consulate.
 Lesson: plan parallel options.

 Conclusions